nakuljhunjhunwala/b2b-model-api/README.md

 - Clone this repository in your system
 - Install node modules with **`npm install`**
+- To run the project the run the command `npm run debug`
 - Change **.env.example** to **.env** file and add the environment variables

   - Available environmental variables